rovelee/mathematics/thinking/Solution-2.md

    e) x is greater than -3 and not equal 3.

 7. If any $\phi$ of the disjunction is true, then the disjunction is true.
-8. If all $\phi$ of the disjunction is false, then the disjunction is false.
+8. If all $\phi$ of the disjunction are false, then the disjunction is false.

 9.